 It is understood that an employee's attire will be casual during remote work.
-However, when a company or client meeting will include video, such as through Zoom or Teams, the company's normal attire and grooming policies will apply.
+However, when a company or client meeting will include video through virtual platforms, such as through Zoom or Teams, the company's normal attire and grooming policies will apply.
 Professional, appropriate clothing and hygiene will be expected during all video conferences.